yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

 And the created dataset has fields like `1 000017.jpg person horse` and `2 000023.jpg bicycle person`.

-And this time, the model used is similar to the one used for image classification, but with a different loss funcition, using sigmoid loss function instead of a softmax, we then apply the same approach as usual, starting by finding a learning rate, and fitting the model using cyclic learning rate.
+And this time, the model used is similar to the one used for image classification, but with a different loss function, using sigmoid loss function instead of a softmax, we then apply the same approach as usual, starting by finding a learning rate, and fitting the model using cyclic learning rate.

-### SSD and YOLO
+###  2.2. <a name='SSDandYOLO'></a>SSD and YOLO

-Now we'll tackle the problem of detecting all the objects in a given image, there is generally two approaches to do this, SSD (single shot detection) or YOLO (we only look once), before comparing the two approches, first we need to define the output of our network, let's say we divide our input image into 4x4 blocks, and the objective is to predict the class of the object in each block, and their coordinates, and of course one of the possible outputs is background, so for a 4x4 blocks, the number of ouputs needs to be 16 x (C + 4), and C is the number of classes, for SSD, the last layer is contructed using a convolutionnal layer, going from 7x7x512 to 4x4x(4+C) using a 3x3 convolution with stride 2, and for YOLO, we can simply use a fully convolutionnal layer to go from 7x7x512 to a flattened 4x4x(4+C), this is illustrated in the figure bellow ([source](https://medium.com/@hiromi_suenaga/deep-learning-2-part-2-lesson-9-5f0cf9e4bb5b))
+Now we'll tackle the problem of detecting all the objects in a given image, there is generally two approaches to do this, SSD (single shot detection) or YOLO (you only look once), before comparing the two approaches, first we need to define the output of our network, let's say we divide our input image into 4x4 blocks, and the objective is to predict the class of the object in each block, and their coordinates, and of course one of the possible outputs is background, so for a 4x4 blocks, the number of outputs needs to be 16 x (C + 4), and C is the number of classes, for SSD, the last layer is constructed using a convolutional layer, going from 7x7x512 to 4x4x(4+C) using a 3x3 convolution with stride 2, and for YOLO, we can simply use a fully convolutional layer to go from 7x7x512 to a flattened 4x4x(4+C), this is illustrated in the figure bellow ([source](https://medium.com/@hiromi_suenaga/deep-learning-2-part-2-lesson-9-5f0cf9e4bb5b))

 <p align="center"> <img src="../figures/ssd_and_yolo.png" width="450"> </p>

 The latest version of YOLO (Yolo v3) is doing the same thing as SSD.

-In SSD, by using a convolution from 7x7 to 4x4, each one cell of the last layer that is responsible of predicting the object class and coordinnates of the correct region in the input image, given that each cell of 4x4 has an receptive field the correspond to the correct region in the input image.
+In SSD, by using a convolution from 7x7 to 4x4, each one cell of the last layer that is responsible of predicting the object class and coordinates of the correct region in the input image, given that each cell of 4x4 has an receptive field the correspond to the correct region in the input image.

-#### The architecture
+###  2.3. <a name='Thearchitecture'></a>The architecture

-So we first start by applying some convolutions 3x3 convolutions with stride one and some padding, followed by another conv 3x3 but this time with a stride of two, and now we'll end up with an output of 4x4x512 (StdConv), after this we'll need to add two branches, one to predict the probabilities for each class for each box (C+1 channels, so C+1 for each one of the 4x4 boxes), and another is to predict 4 coordinates for each box.
+So we first start by applying some convolutions 3x3 with stride one and some padding, followed by another conv 3x3 but this time with a stride of two, and now we'll end up with an output of 4x4x512, after this we'll need to add two branches, one to predict the probabilities for each class for each box (C+1 channels, so C+1 for each one of the 4x4 boxes), and another is to predict 4 coordinates for each box.
 At the end, we flatten out the convolution because the loss function expects flattened out tensor.

 ```python
 class StdConv(nn.Module):